zecrocks/hosh/checkers/http/README.md

 ## How It Works

 1. The service subscribes to NATS messages on the topic `{prefix}check.http`
-2. When triggered, it concurrently fetches data from all sources
+2. When triggered, it receives a check request containing:
+   - The domain to check (e.g., blockchair, blockchain, blockstream)
+   - Optional dry_run flag to simulate the check without publishing results
+3. The checker fetches data only from the specified domain
-3. Results are stored in Redis using the format: `http:{source}.{chain}`
+4. Results are stored in ClickHouse using the format: `http:{source}.{chain}`

 ### Data Sources